Czech Republic national football team

-The Czech Republic national football team (Česká fotbalová reprezentace), recognised by FIFA as Czechia, represents the Czech Republic in international football.
+The Czech Republic national football team (Česká fotbalová reprezentace), recognised by FIFA as Czechia, represents the Czech Republic in men's international football.
 The team is controlled by the Football Association of the Czech Republic (FAČR).
 Historically, the team participated in FIFA and UEFA competitions as Bohemia and Czechoslovakia.

-Following the dissolution of Czechoslovakia, the first international competition of the Czech Republic was UEFA Euro 1996, where they finished runners-up and they have taken part at every European Championship since.
+Following the dissolution of Czechoslovakia, the first international competition of the Czech Republic was UEFA Euro 1996, where they finished runners-up.
+They have taken part at every European Championship since.
 Following the separation, they have featured at one FIFA World Cup, the 2006 tournament.

 History

 1990s

 When Czechoslovakia split into the Czech Republic and Slovakia, the Czech Republic team was formed.
 They played their first friendly match away to Turkey on 23 February 1994.
 The newly formed team played their first home game in Ostrava, against Lithuania, in which they registered their first home win.

 Their first competitive match was part of the UEFA Euro 1996 qualifying campaign, in which they defeated Malta 6–1 in Ostrava.
 During the campaign, the Czech Republic registered six wins, three draws, and a defeat against Luxembourg, finishing their qualifying Group 5 in first place, ahead of group favourites the Netherlands.
 In the final tournament, hosted by England, the Czechs progressed from the group stage, despite a 2–0 opening game defeat to Germany.
 They progressed to the UEFA Euro 1996 Final, losing 2–1 to Germany at Wembley Stadium.

 The Czechs finished third in the 1998 FIFA World Cup qualifying group, behind Spain and Yugoslavia, and subsequently missed the tournament.